jmahler/sprinklerpi/README.md

 SprinklerPI is a full featured web based sprinkler controller.

-It provides a web interface which allows watering schedules to be created.
-And there can be any number of schedules with any number of entries.
-There is no practical limit on the size or number of schedules that can be created.
+From the web interface watering schedules can be created and edited.
+Each schedule can have any number of entries which describe when to turn a valve on and for how long.
+Any there are no limits on the number of schedules or number of entries which can be created.

 The hardware design is modular allowing it to be scaled up or down for a particular install.
 Each driver can drive eight